dbrg77/beautiful-jekyll/aboutme.md

 ### About this website

 I write stuff here to explain things that I'm trying to understand for my own education.
 The theme for this website is forked from [beautiful-jekyll](https://github.com/daattali/beautiful-jekyll) by [Dean Attali](https://deanattali.com/).
-If you are familiar with genomics data, you will be very familiar with the favicon of this website.
+If you are into genomics data, you will be very familiar with the favicon of this website.
 It is a genome coverage track screenshot taken from a scATAC-seq data from one of my experiment.

 ### Some random thoughts about myself: